Cetacean: Intelligence

+Decision-making

+Collective decisions are an important part of life as a cetacean for the many species that spend time in groups (whether these be temporary such as the fission-fusion dynamics of many smaller dolphin species or long-term stable associations as are seen in killer whale and sperm whale matrilines).
+Little is known about how these decisions work, though studies have found evidence messy consensus decisions in groups of sperm whales and leadership in other species like bottlenose dolphins and killer whales.

 Life history

 Reproduction and brooding

 Most cetaceans sexually mature at seven to 10 years.
 An exception to this is the La Plata dolphin, which is sexually mature at two years, but lives only to about 20.
 The sperm whale reaches sexual maturity within about 20 years and has a lifespan between 50 and 100 years.

 For most species, reproduction is seasonal.
 Ovulation coincides with male fertility.
 This cycle is usually coupled with seasonal movements that can be observed in many species.
 Most toothed whales have no fixed bonds.
 In many species, females choose several partners during a season.
-Baleen whales are largely monogamous within each reproductive period.
+Although traditionally thought to be monogamous, research has shown that Baleen whales are promiscuous, with none showing pair bonds.

 Gestation ranges from 9 to 16 months.
 Duration is not necessarily a function of size.
 Porpoises and blue whales gestate for about 11 months.
 As with all mammals other than marsupials and monotremes, the embryo is fed by the placenta, an organ that draws nutrients from the mother's bloodstream.
 Mammals without placentas either lay minuscule eggs (monotremes) or bear minuscule offspring (marsupials).

 Cetaceans usually bear one calf.
 In the case of twins, one usually dies, because the mother cannot produce sufficient milk for both.
-The fetus is positioned for a tail-first delivery, so that the risk of drowning during delivery is minimal.
+In modern cetaceans, the fetus is usually positioned for a tail-first delivery.
+Contrary to popular belief, this is not to minimize the risk of drowning during delivery.
+More likely it has to do with the mechanics of birthing and the shape of the fetus.
 After birth, the mother carries the infant to the surface for its first breath.
 At birth, they are about one-third of their adult length and tend to be independently active, comparable to terrestrial mammals.

 Suckling

 Like other placental mammals, cetaceans give birth to well-developed calves and nurse them with milk from their mammary glands.
 When suckling, the mother actively splashes milk into the mouth of the calf, using the muscles of her mammary glands, as the calf has no lips.
 This milk usually has a high-fat content, ranging from 16 to 46%, causing the calf to increase rapidly in size and weight.

 In many small cetaceans, suckling lasts for about four months.
 In large species, it lasts for over a year and involves a strong bond between mother and offspring.

-The mother is solely responsible for brooding.
-In some species, so-called "aunts" occasionally suckle the young.
+In several species of both whales and dolphins, alloparenting has been observed.

 This reproductive strategy provides a few offspring that have a high survival rate.